signalfx/splunk-otel-java/docs/upgrading.md

 * While advanced users with sophisticated build pipelines _may_ maintain compatibility with bleeding-edge snapshot builds, a snapshot build should really never be deployed to production unless absolutely necessary.
 This should be quite uncommon.
+* Give special consideration to breaking changes in the release notes.
+While the community tries to minimize breaking changes, they are sometimes present to fix problems or to make the code better in the long term.

 ## What Do These Version Numbers Mean?